Cottage Garden Design: How to Create a Charming, Overflowing Backyard Retreat

 Let Nature Take the Lead

 If you want a perfectly manicured garden with crisp edges and neatly arranged flower beds… well, a cottage garden might not be your thing.
 This is a garden style that embraces a little wildness.
-Let plants spill over pathways.
-Allow vines to climb where they please.
+Let plants spill over pathways, and vines climb where they please.
 If something reseeds itself in an unexpected place, consider it a happy accident.

 Invite the Bees, Butterflies, and Birds